KIT-CMS/Nostradamass/README.md

 2. pt_2, eta_2, phi_2, m_2: The four-vector of the second visible decay products of the tau, flavour-sorted
 3. metcov00, metcov11: The diagonal elements of the MET covariance matrix

 Edit the file "config.yaml" or create a similar yaml file following your needs.
 The 'models' section specifies on which trees which models should be applied.
 List all your 'files' in the corresponding section.
+Run the application with:
 ```
+python calculate_mass.py config.yaml
 ```

+The output folder will contain for each input root-file a new file containing a Tree that is a friend of the original Tree.
+Use the TTree::AddFriend() function to include the Nostradamass results to your original tree.